 4. Approval speed

-Every automation project hits decision points that need sign-off.
-Which email template to use.
-What the escalation rules should be.
-Who gets notified when.
+Every project hits decision points that need sign-off: which email template to use, what the escalation rules should be, who gets notified when.
 If those decisions take 3 days each because the decision-maker is in back-to-back meetings, a 3-week build becomes a 5-week build.

 Speed tip: Designate one person with authority to approve decisions within 24 hours.
-According to Statistics Canada’s 2024 SEPH data, a Canadian full-time employee costs $45,000-$65,000 per year.
+Statistics Canada’s 2024 SEPH data puts the cost of a Canadian full-time employee at $45,000-$65,000 per year.
 Every week of delay costs real money in continued manual work.

 5. Testing thoroughness